kubernetes-retired/service-catalog/docs/design.md

 ServiceInstanceSpec resource that would cause a reconciliation to occur.
 Within the ServiceInstanceSpec is a property called `UpdateRequests` which can be incremented to cause this to happen.

+For more information, see the documentation on [parameters](parameters.md).

 **TODO** Discuss the parameters that can be passed in